Photos From The First Week Of The 2015-16 School Year

 The high school choir, directed by Mrs. Jackson, performed "Danny Boy," "If Music," and "Bohemian Rhapsody."
 In addition the choir presented a special song, "Wings" by Carl Strommen, dedicated to Alek Hadley.

 The band will be performed a group of songs selected by Mr. Jackson: "Midnight Express," "Thriller," and a James Bond medley.
-The percussion choir also performed "CadancĂ©" which was written by Joe Boissonneault, and NHS student, and arranged by Mr. Jackson.
+The percussion choir also performed "Cadancé" which was written by Joe Boissonneault, and NHS student, and arranged by Mr. Jackson.

-as part of the spring concert. -photo by Carney Lentz
+The percussion choir performs an original piece as part of the spring concert. -photo by Carney Lentz |

-Mr. Jackson directs the band as they play "Midnight Express."
+Mr. Jackson directs the band as they play "Midnight Express." -photo by Carney Lentz |

-Mrs. Jackson directs the NHS choir as they perform
+Mrs. Jackson directs the NHS choir as they perform "Danny Boy" -photo by Carney Lentz |

-in memory of Alek Hadley -photo by Carney Lentz
+The choir presented a special performance of "Wings" in memory of Alek Hadley -photo by Carney Lentz |

 Thursday, May 7, 2015